cybermouflons/CCSC-CTF-2020/forensics/Noonwraith's-a-hacker/setup/Readme.md

-To setup the challenge you need to download GoDoH and run it on a server which is publicly accessible with port 53 (UDP) open.
+To setup the challenge you need to download GoDoH (https://github.com/sensepost/goDoH) and run it on a server which is publicly accessible with port 53 (UDP) open.
+Then you have to generate the binaries for Linux/Windows and run them on a victim machine.
+Wireshark needs to run on the victim machine to generate the PCAP file.
+The files keys.txt and secret.zip are hosted on a webserver on the same server.
+The web server can run on any port (e.g. 80).